 The Ten – Give Due Respect

-On a cross Country flight a rabbi was seated next to an atheist.
+There is a preachers story about a rabbi who was seated next to an atheist on a cross country flight.
 I know sounds like the beginning to a bad joke.
 A Rabbi and an atheist walk in to a … But I love this story.

-Next, They lacked the social structure that would provide for people in need.
-Maybe you have noticed how many commands are concerned with how they were to provide for the poor or the strangers living in their land.
+Plus living in slavery there was no social structure in place to help people in need.
+Have you considered how many commands are concerned with how they were to provide for the poor or the strangers living in their land.
 There was no Social Security, no retirement plans, so older people had to rely on their children when they could no longer care for themselves.
-Unfortunately we are inherently selfish, that’s why the New Testament is filled with commands to love one another, care for one another, give preference to one another, and to look out for the good for one another.
+That’s why the New Testament is filled with commands to love one another, care for one another, give preference to one another, and to look out for the good for one another.